Toloka/docs/en/guide/concepts/nav-cross-project.md

 - Global skills are created by the system based on user responses to the projects of the same type.

+- Skills are assigned according to the percentage of correct answers.
+Projects created from templates are taken into account.
+For example, if the project is based on the Video comparison (Side-by-side) template, then the performers will receive the Video SbS global skill.

 - Toloker skills are updated daily by the Toloka team.

 - Restrictions of the `skill >80` type are used to select “Tolokers who completed similar projects better on average than 80% of other Tolokers”.